Bai-Chiang/Linux_tinkering_notes/Touhou_on_steam_deck.md

 ## Apply `vpatch`

+__vpatch only works for the executable file from original disk.
+You need an `.exe` from original disk, not the steam version.__

 1. Download the patch from [touhouwiki](https://en.touhouwiki.net/wiki/Game_Tools_and_Modifications#Vsync_Patches), and extrat it to `/home/deck/Touhou/VsyncPatch/`.

 1. Go to `vpatch_rev7` directory, then copy `vpatch.exe`, `vpatch.ini` and `vpatch_th10.dll` to game directory `/home/deck/.local/share/Steam/steamapps/common/th10/`.